 &lt;sup>15 The Applicant submitted a list identifying currently authorized transmission facilities (Exhibit C of the Application).
-However, as information about some of those facilities may have changed since the Application was submitted, the table of transmission facilities in this Order may differ from the Applicant's submission to reflect those changes.
+However, as information about some of those facilities may have changed, the table of transmission facilities in this Order may differ from the Applicant's submission to reflect those changes.